Booklordofthedings/BeefLog/README.md

 # BeefLog
-My personal loggin library for the beef programming language
+My personal logging library for the beef programming language